 Cooking Performance

-Ceramic and non stick cookware perform roughly the same way—both offer a smooth, stick-resistant surface that’s ideal for cooks trying to cut down on oil and butter.
+Ceramic and non stick cookware perform roughly the same way—both offer a smooth, stick-resistant surface that’s ideal for cooks trying to cut down on cooking fats like oil and butter.
 A high-quality ceramic or non stick pan will generally do a better job with qualities like heat distribution than a flimsy, poorly-constructed one (especially one made using Award-Winning Stainless Clad construction, like ours).

 Since neither type of pan is recommended for consistent use over high heat, they’re also not recommended for high-heat cooking methods like deep frying.
 Both options are typically induction compatible.